Terms & Conditions

 5.3 Our fees do not include taxes and You are responsible for all taxes and duties whatsoever which may be or may become payable pursuant to this Agreement or arising from the use of the Licensed Software including but not limited to GST referred to in clause 7.

-5.4 The fees listed in the Customer Order Form will remain fixed for the Initial Term and thereafter We shall notify You in writing thirty (30) days in advance of any increases;
+5.4 The fees listed in the Customer Order Form will remain fixed for the Initial Term, excluding any applicable annual increase referred to in Clause 5.5, and thereafter.
+We shall notify You in writing thirty (30) days in advance of any increases.

 5.6 We reserve the right to increase the Software Subscription Fee and the Fixed Hosting Fee in circumstances where You merge with, amalgamate with, acquire, or transact on behalf of another business or entity which has the effect of increasing the level of use of the Licensed Software.